JamieMair/mpags-high-performance-computing/overview.md

 # Timetable and format

 This course will be a self-study module, run in **January 2025**, starting in the w/c Monday 20th January.
 Each week a series of online videos will be posted, along with accompanying notes online.
-To be notified of each week's materials, as well as recieving links to the assessment materials, please [email](mailto:jamie.mair@nottingham.ac.uk) me directly to sign up.
+To be notified of each week's materials, as well as receiving links to the assessment materials, please [email](mailto:jamie.mair@nottingham.ac.uk) me directly to sign up.
 At the end of the course, once all materials have been posted, links to them will be posted here.

 # Assessment